sammyrulez/rapid_md/README.md

 - API key protection for management endpoints
 - Public endpoint for rendering and displaying files
 - Beautiful HTML template for rendering markdown files
+- Home page with files organized by upload session and tags
+- Tracking of upload sessions for grouped files (especially from ZIP archives)

 ### API Endpoints